Dev0071/Dev0071/README.md

 - 👋 Hi, I’m @John
-- 👀 I’m interested in front-end web development
+- 👀 I’m a tech enthusiast
+- A fronten web developer
-- 🌱 I’m currently learning Html and CSS
+- 🌱 My tech stack are HTML5, CSS, JAVASCRIPT and REACT
 - 💞️ I’m looking to collaborate on any open source project
 - 📫 Email me on kabiru.gacheru@gmail.com